 If you would like to earn a return on your money, but without the risks of investing, you will soon be able to create a Pocket that yields interest 📈

-Because Plum handles many customer’s money, it means we can harness administrative efficiencies and potentially negotiate a better interest rate than the one that you may be offered by your own bank on the high street 🏦
+And because Plum handles many customer’s money, it means we can harness administrative efficiencies and potentially negotiate a better interest rate than the one offered by your own bank on the high street 🏦

 If you'd like to learn more about Plum then you can check out our website.